mqxym/EmojiCrypt/README.md

 - Final XOR Encryption: The final XOR encryption employs a 4096-byte key derived through hash methods.
 These methods generate salts with SHA-256 in a deterministic manner from a fixed seed and concatenate them with the used key (using SHA-512 for the final rounds) before combining everything into a single key.
 - Key Hashing Process: During encryption, your key is hashed with four SHA algorithms in a long loop, making it difficult to brute-force the key.
 The length of the loop also depends on the key.
 - Hash salts: As of version 3.1.0, each encryption process uses a random 48-bit salt that is fed into the complex hashing algorithm, ensuring each encryption operation has a unique key.
-- SHA Algorithms Used: The hash loop utilizes SHA-1, SHA-256, SHA-384, and SHA-512 with equal weighting (4/4/4/4).
+- Hash Structure: There is a *main* loop and a *small* loop.
+- Loop length of main: As of version 3.2.0, the loop length is calculated from the seed and the encryption key.
 - Data Input for Hashing: In each *main* round, the data fed into the *small* hash algorithm consists of:
     1. The hashed bytes from the last small round (in the first round, a seed is used as input)
     2. A variable salt that is derived from bit operations with the main loop counter
     3. The random, 48-bit custom salt
+- SHA Algorithms Used: The *small* hash loop utilizes SHA-1, SHA-256, SHA-384, and SHA-512 with equal weighting (4/4/4/4).
 - Data Input for Hashing 2: In each *small* round, the data fed into each hash algorithm consists of:
     1. The last hash
     2. The hash before that
     3. The hash before that
     4. A custom, fixed salt that differs in each of the 16 switch cases
 - Custom Hash Loop Lengths: As of version 1.1.0, different encryption algorithms have varying hash loop lengths and intermediate salt integers.
 Therefore, each of the three encryption algorithms uses a custom, deterministically derived key: 256-bit for AES and 4096-byte for XOR (as of version 3.0.0)
+- *On modern devices, the hashing time can range from a minimum of 400 to a maximum of 1500 miliseconds and it is heavily dependent of the random salt*
 - Additional obfuscation: As of version 3.1.0, the binary-to-emoji algorithm employs a unique emoji sorting order derived from the input key.

 ## Includes ⤴️